Facebook detox: unplugging from social media as a form of self-care

 I'm now on an information diet plan: I try not to consume or save media unless I have a plan for how I'll use the information with a concrete deadline.

-Lest you think this sounds too draconian, I do consider enjoyment useful— a fifteen-minute break to look at puppies, an hour before bed to watch a stand-up special, a day binge-listening to a podcast while doing something.
+Lest you think this sounds too draconian, I can smell the roses and think that's essential to a good life — a fifteen-minute break to look at puppies, an hour before bed to watch a stand-up special, a day binge-listening to a podcast while doing something.
 But I'm not going to scroll through a mishmash for a half hour just because there might be something I'll enjoy.

-And as far as news relevant to my blogging business goes, Facebook's community standards wouldn't let all that much of it reach my dashboard anyway.
-That's what my curated and less-censored sex blog Twitter's news feed is for.
+And as far as news relevant to my blogging business goes, censorship on Facebook and Instagram wouldn't let all that much reach my dashboard anyway.

 Likewise, once the Super Smash Cache blog started picking up, I wanted to save my words and my time spent writing.
 Composing Facebook posts does consume writing "juice" and spoons, even if it's supposed to be fun.
 Now that I know I can monetize writing on my blog, why would I give that away for free for Facebook?